wobbals/opentok-ios-sdk/docs/src/Using_iOS-template.md

 * The OpenTok iOS SDK requires XCode 4.2 or later.
 XCode 4.2 requires Mac OS 10.6.8 or later.

 * You need to test OpenTok apps on an iOS device running iOS 5.
-The OpenTok iOS SDK supports iPhone 3GS and higher, iPod touch 3rd generation and higher, and all iPad versions.
+The OpenTok iOS SDK supports iPhone 4 and higher, iPod touch 4th generation and higher, and all iPad versions.

-* The OpenTok iOS SDK supports Wi-Fi only.

 * To test OpenTok apps on an iOS device, you will need to register as an Apple iOS developer at [http://developer.apple.com/programs/register/](http://developer.apple.com/programs/register/).

-* Download the latest version of the OpenTok iOS SDK from [GitHub](https://github.com/opentok/opentok-ios-sdk).
+* Download the latest version of the OpenTok iOS SDK from the [OpenTok iOS SDK forum](http://www.tokbox.com/forums/ios-early-access-f30).

 Setting up your development environment
 ---------------------------------------